-With a pacing, agile, and ever-changing market, only the businesses that are capable of adapting to such environments can thrive and achieve greatness.
+With a pacing, agile, and ever-changing market, only businesses that are capable of adapting to such environments can thrive and achieve greatness.
 And this adaptability can only come through the right kind of Digital Transformation strategies.
-Digital transformation not only automates the workflow and lets things happen faster but also provides a better customer experience along with allowing the scope of data-driven decision-making to serve the organization better.
+Digital transformation not only automates the workflow and lets things happen faster but also provides a better customer experience allowing the scope of data-driven decision-making to serve the organization better.
 The only way to fully understand and enjoy the advantages of digital transformation is through Business and IT teams that are aligned properly while working in a synced collaboration.

 But guess what?
 There are still a lot of businesses that are clinging to the old and outdated legacy systems like ERPs, CRMs, Hardware, and even the old operating systems.
 Using such legacy systems as the primary method to managing the flow of information is a pretty massive obstacle towards digital transformation and the agility and pace that come with it.

 Legacy systems are rigid as they do not interact much with the current systems and can be difficult to navigate.
 But they are still being used which is maybe because of a rigid perspective and a misplaced satisfaction with the existing system or irrational fear of change.

 So if you think that the legacy systems aren’t actually that bad, we are here to tell you the 6 very specific drawbacks that these legacy systems have (and, of course, the solution to fix it all so that your business can take advantage of a complete Digital transformation!)